ClickCease

 Parallels Between Air Travel and Driverless Cars

-Experts say air travel is often seen as the gold standard for autonomous safety.
-After two Boeing Max 8 airplanes crashed – one in Indonesia and another in Africa – leaving a total of 346 people dead in the last six months, questions are being asked with regard to how safe autonomous technology is and what the loopholes may be.
+Experts say air travel is often considered the gold autonomous safety standard.
+After two Boeing Max 8 airplanes crashed—one in Indonesia and another in Africa—leaving a total of 346 people dead in the last six months, questions are being asked about how safe autonomous technology is and what the loopholes may be.
 With these aircraft, Boeing sold safety features as expensive add-ons instead of as standard equipment.
 Pilots were trained with a one-hour iPad lesson.

 After the Boeing fiasco, the question for self-driving cars is no longer whether we can trust the technology on our roads.
 The question is whether we can trust the companies and regulators developing these technologies to put safety first.
 The software for driverless cars will be far more complicated and untested compared to those in airplanes, which is a scary scenario.
 In fact, Dieter Zetsche, CEO of Daimler, has said Boeing’s crisis hints at what could happen if autonomous algorithms go awry.